DoctorMcKay/sentry-bot-documentation/src/privacy.md

 - A count of how many times the member has joined your server
 - The date and time of when the member first joined your server, when they last joined your server, and when they last left your server

+## Data About Discord Users

+We save a copy of the public profile information for every user that Sentry encounters so that user IDs can be resolved into username and avatars in places like the dashboard's [member search](./membersearch.md).

 ## Stripe